bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1206_property_observer.md

 [1206_Property Observer](https://www.dropbox.com/sh/icjktltawrgwmxn/AADakYCf4MubhbRBmGmvTreOa?dl=0)

 ## Conclusion
 Great!
-Do you think you learned something with me?
-I'm sure you have.
 The whole purpose of using property observer is to write less code but provide greater readability.
-You don't have to create a bunch of Switch or else-if statement, functions to do what we did.
-As you've seen there are ways ways to check whether user has been logged or not, computed property for me at least, works the best because it provides a separate block of code.
-Keep developing your skills and keep learning.
-See you byebye.
+You don't have to create a function with a switch or else-if statement.
+As you've seen there are ways ways to check whether user has been logged or not, computed property for me works great because it provides a separate block of code with distinct keywords such as `didSet` and `willSet`.

 #### Stay Connected
 If you'd like to be on my mailing list and receive personal updates on upcoming books and courses, feel free to send me an email at `bobleesj@gmail.com`